mongodb/docs/source/reference/commands.rst

    The ``remaining`` :term:`document <JSON document>`" specifies how many chunks and databases remain on the shard.
-Use :mongodb:command:`printShardingStatus` to list the databases that must moved from the shard.
+Use :mongodb:dbcommand:`printShardingStatus` to list the databases that must moved from the shard.

-   Database must be moved manually using the :mongodb:command:`moveprary`.
+   Database must be moved manually using the :mongodb:dbcommand:`moveprary`.

    Once all chunks and databases have been removed from the shard, you may issue the command again, to return: ::

         { msg: "remove shard completed successfully , stage: "completed", host: "shardName", ok : 1 }

-.. mongodb:command:: moveprimary
+.. dbcommand:: moveprimary

    In a :term:`shard cluster`, this command moves the primary database to a specified shard.
 The command takes the following form: ::